-The earthquake on 12 January 2010 caused severe damage to local hospitals and placed considerable strain on the provision of healthcare.
+The 2010 Haiti earthquake caused severe damage to local hospitals and placed considerable strain on the provision of healthcare.
 There are shortages of medicine and other medical resources.
 There is inadequate public sanitation posing a risk of disease outbreaks.

 Medical facilities in Haiti are scarce and well below western standards.
 Private medical care is very expensive.
 Doctors and hospitals will require up-front cash payment before commencing treatment.
 In the event of a serious illness or accident, medical evacuation (usually to Miami) would be required, costing in excess of $A25,000.

 The rate of HIV/AIDS infection in Haiti is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.
-You can find out more information at the World Health Organization website.
+You can find out more information at the WHO website .

 Mosquito-borne illnesses, including malaria, dengue fever, chikungunya virus and filariasis, are common in Haiti, particularly during the rainy season (June to December).
-We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
+We encourage you to speak to your GP or a travel health specialist about prophylaxis against malaria and to take measures to avoid insect bites including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing and ensuring your accommodation is mosquito proof.
 Seek medical advice if you have a fever, muscle pain, rash or severe headaches as they are symptoms of both dengue fever and Chikungunya virus.

 Where to get help